anki-geo/ultimate-geography/CONTRIBUTING.md

 - The `viewBox`, `width` and `height` attributes are required.
 - The height must be set to 250 px (`height="250"`) and the width adjusted proportionally.
 - Each flag must be optimised with [SVGO](https://jakearchibald.github.io/svgomg/).
-- SVG flags larger than 50 kB must be exported to PNG (still with a height of 250 px) and optimised with a tool like [PNGGauntlet](https://pnggauntlet.com/).

 If the name of a country appears clearly on a flag, a second version of that flag may also be provided, with the name of the country blurred out.
 The name should be blurred using [Inkscape](https://inkscape.org/)'s Gaussian blur effect as explained in [#247][ref247].
-The blurred flag must be named `ug-flag-<country_name>-blur.<svg|png>` and placed in the `media` folder.
+The blurred flag must be named `ug-flag-<country_name>-blur.svg` and placed in the `media` folder.
 A second HTML element must then be added to the _Flag_ field _before_ the existing HTML element.
 This allows the blurred flag to appear on the front of the country's _Flag - Country_ card.

 ### _Flag similarity_ field